Islam in Iran: Shia dynasties in Iran

-Shi'ism and the Safavids
+Safavid conversion of Iran to Shia Islam

 Due to their history being almost fully intertwined, Iran as well as Azerbaijan are both discussed here.
 Iran and Azerbaijan were predominantly Sunni until the 16th century.
 Changes in the religious make-up of nowadays both nations changed drastically from that time and on.
 In 1500 the Safavid Shah Ismail I undertook the conquering of Iran and Azerbaijan and commenced a policy of forced conversion of Sunni Muslims to Shia Islam.
 Many Sunnis were murdered.
 When Shah Ismail I conquered Iraq, Dagestan, Eastern Anatolia, and Armenia he similarly forcefully converted or murdered Sunni Muslims.
 The oppression and forced conversion of Sunnis would continue, mostly unabated, for the greater part of next two centuries until Iran as well as what is now Azerbaijan became predominantly Shi’ite countries.

 As in the case of the early caliphate, Safavid rule had been based originally on both political and religious legitimacy, with the shah being both king and divine representative.
 With the later erosion of Safavid central political authority in the mid-17th century, the power of the Shia scholars in civil affairs such as judges, administrators, and court functionaries, began to grow, in a way unprecedented in Shi'ite history.
 Likewise, the ulama began to take a more active role in agitating against Sufism and other forms of popular religion, which remained strong in Iran, and in enforcing a more scholarly type of Shi'a Islam among the masses.
 The development of the ta'ziah—a passion play commemorating the martyrdom of Imam Husayn and his family — and Ziarat of the shrines and tombs of local Shi'ite leaders began during this period, largely at the prompting of the Shi'ite clergy.
 According to Mortaza Motahhari, the majority of Iranians turned to Shi'a Islam from the Safavid period onwards.
 Of course, it cannot be denied that Iran's environment was more favorable to the flourishing of the Shi'a Islam as compared to all other parts of the Muslim world.
 Shi'a Islam did not penetrate any land to the extent that it gradually could in Iran.
 With the passage of time, Iranians' readiness to practise Shi'a Islam grew day by day.

 It was the Safavids who made Iran the spiritual bastion of Shi’ism against the onslaughts of shi'as' by orthodox Sunni Islam, and the repository of Persian cultural traditions and self-awareness of Iranianhood, acting as a bridge to modern Iran.
 According to Professor Roger Savory: